-Donnie Wahlberg, star of Blue Bloods on CBS and long-time member of the band New Kids on the Block (NKOTB) will narrate Return to Pointe-du-Hoc, the World War II Foundation/Tim Gray Media’s 75th anniversary of D-Day documentary to premiere around Veterans Day of 2019.
+Donnie Wahlberg, star of Blue Bloods on CBS and long-time member of the band New Kids on the Block (NKOTB) will narrate Two Rangers at Pointe-du-Hoc, the World War II Foundation/Tim Gray Media’s 75th anniversary of D-Day documentary to premiere around Memorial Day of 2019.

 Wahlberg, who also portrayed Lt.
 Carwood Lipton in HBO’s Band of Brothers television series (2001), has starred is many movies and television shows over the course of his career.

 “Donnie has a great voice, very smooth and perfect for this film honoring some very special heroes of WWII on a very important anniversary,” said Tim Gray, Chairman of the World War II Foundation.
 The film will be the 22nd overall from the non-profit World War II Foundation/Tim Gray Media when completed.